whyjz/GLAFT/_sources/index.md

 ## Article link

-The article is currectly in review, and the [preprint is available in The Cryosphere Discuss](https://doi.org/10.5194/tc-2023-38).
+[The main article](https://doi.org/10.5194/tc-17-4063-2023) was published in The Cryosphere.
 The early work of this project was presented at the AGU 2021 meeting with a poster [available on ESSOAR](https://doi.org/10.1002/essoar.10509355.1).

 ## Table of Content

 **Part 1**: GLAFT user manual.

-**Parts 2–5**: Other supplemental material for the article "GLAcier Feature Tracking testkit (GLAFT): A statistically and physically based framework for evaluating glacier velocity products derived from optical satellite image feature tracking," including all necessary components to reproduce the presented work:
+**Parts 2–5**: Other supplemental material for the article "GLAcier Feature Tracking testkit (GLAFT): a statistically and physically based framework for evaluating glacier velocity products derived from optical satellite image feature tracking," including all necessary components to reproduce the presented work:

 - Part 2: Supplementary tables and figures
 - Part 3: Figure scripts